jpw-97/form2text/README.md

-Takes images in pdf, jpg and png and converts to txt format.
+Takes images in pdf, jpg or png and converts to txt format.
 Provides a simple dialog box for selecting the source / output directory.